 Sambal Oelek is easily found at most grocery stores, especially in the Asian section or international food aisles.
 It can also be found in Asian markets or purchased online through various retailers.

 Substitute at a 1:1 ratio.
-You can add a touch of soy sauce or miso paste to mimic Gochujang's depth of flavor.
+Add a small amount of soy sauce or miso paste to add a fermentation flavor.

 3. Red Pepper Flakes + Miso Paste